Corporate Social Responsibility (CSR)

 IRLA Code of Conduct

-Association Directors and Association/AMS staff have the right to perform their duties and to assist others without fear of being assaulted,
+Association Directors and staff have the right to perform their duties and to assist others without fear of being assaulted, threatened, verbally abused or discriminated against.

 Pro bono and legacy community training